berkeleybop/artificial-intelligence-ontology/docs/index.md

-# ARTIFICIAL-INTELLIGENCE-ONTOLOGY Ontology Documentation
+# AIO Documentation

-[//]: # "This file is meant to be edited by the ontology maintainer."

-Welcome to the ARTIFICIAL-INTELLIGENCE-ONTOLOGY documentation!
+Welcome to the documentation for AIO, the Artificial Intelligence Ontology!

+AIO is an ontology modeling classes and relationships describing:

+* deep learning networks
+* their component layers and activation functions
+* machine learning methods
+* potential biases in AI/ML

 You can find descriptions of the standard ontology engineering workflows [here](odk-workflows/index.md).